bigdune/zipcodes-perogi/README.md

 The original CSV file that I am using for this data is not included in this repo due to licensing, but I did wrap up the best way to get the data and how to convert it into the format that this module uses.

-Note: This is a fork of [davglass' excellent zipcode lookup project](https://github.com/davglass/zipcodes).
+Note: This is a fork of [perogi's excellent zipcode lookup project](https://github.com/perogi/zipcodes-perogi).

 ## Historical Change Log
 See CHANGE_LOG.md file